Avalanche transceivers can transmit and receive signals (hence the name, transceiver). They use one or more antennas for this purpose.

 In my testing, having two-or-more antennas is the most important factor in performing a rapid coarse search in a variety of conditions with a variety of rescuers.
 And three-antennas greatly improve the fine search in all but very shallow burials.
 I know some old-timers will disagree, but only until they do serious tests with multi-antenna transceivers.
 I was a hardcore Ortovox F1 fan and swore that multiple antenna transceivers were for dummies—until I used one and discovered the benefits.
 That isn't a sales pitch, rather it is based on my experiences with many beacons.

-However, avalanche transceiver antennas are relatively fragile and dropping your transceiver can damage it's antenna.
-It's important to periodically test your transceiver's transmission and reception range to make sure it's working correctly.
+However, avalanche transceiver antennas are relatively fragile and dropping your transceiver can damage its antenna.
+It is important to periodically test your transceiver's transmission and reception range to make sure it's working correctly.